-The asterisk-style comment ( commentary;)used in SAS code is not recommended within a macro definition.
+The asterisk-style comment (\ commentary;) used in SAS code is not recommended within a macro definition.
 While the asterisk-style will comment constant text appropriately, it will execute any macro statements contained within the comment.
+This form of comment is not recommended because unmatched quotation marks contained within the comment text are not ignored and can cause unpredictable results.